Khomeyn County: Administrative divisions

-The population history of Khomeyn County's administrative divisions over three consecutive censuses is shown in the following table.
-The latest census shows two districts, seven rural districts, and two cities.
+Khomeyn County's population history and administrative structure over three consecutive censuses are shown in the following table.

 Archaeology

 According to The Journal of Orthoptera Research, in 2017-2018, a rock carving of a six-legged mantis named Empusa hedenborgii with raptorial forearms was revealed in the Teimareh rock-art site.
 An engraved, insect-like image has a 14cm length and 11cm width, with two circles at its sides that probably dates 40,000–4,000 years ago.
 This motif is analogous to the famous "squatter man" petroglyph encountered at several locations around the world.

+Geography

+The county of Khomeyn is located in the south of Markazi province, in a fertile plain.
+The climate is moderate mountainous inclining to a semi-desert.
+Winters are cold and summers are moderate.
+This county lies at a distance of 323 km. from Tehran.